 These penile injections can quickly produce an erection, which can then last up to an hour.

 Penile injections can potentially cause side effects like priapism (prolonged erection), mild bleeding, and in rare cases, the formation of fibrous tissues at and around the injection site.

 If other ED treatments are not effective, penile implants might be recommended by your doctor.
 This ED treatment involves surgically inserting a small tube on both sides of your penis.
 These tubes are pumped with air to help erect your penis.

 Alprostadil urethral suppository involves inserting a small alprostadil suppository into the tip of your penis.
 The medication gets absorbed by the urethral wall, which produces an erection that can last up to an hour.

 Potential side effects can include pain, burning sensation in the penis, and minor bleeding.

 Vacuum restriction devices (also known as a penis pump) can be prescribed to treat ED.
 A hollow tube is placed over the penis and then connected to a pump (either operated by hand or battery).

 The pumping will draw blood towards the penis due to the pressure created by the vacuum.
 When a tension rubber ring is placed around the base of the penis, the penis pump can produce an erection that lasts up to 30 minutes.

 While ED medications work to address the physiological causes of ED, they will not be able to treat underlying psychological causes of ED like depression, anxiety or stress.

 Looking for an ED specialist in Singapore, but not too keen on making the awkward trip to the clinic?

-With Noah, a zero judgement digital health clinic for men in Singapore, you can get the ED treatment you need from the comfort of home.
+With Noah, a zero judgment digital health clinic for men in Singapore, you can get the ED treatment you need from the comfort of home.
 See a licensed doctor and have the prescribed ED medication discreetly delivered to your door within 4 hours at no additional cost.